 1. Check your tax code

-Your tax code is a series of letters and numbers that determine what your personal allowance is.
-That's how much you can earn before Income Tax kicks in.
+Your tax code is a series of letters and numbers that determine what your Personal Allowance is.
+This is how much you can earn before Income Tax kicks in.

-This indicates that the taxpayer is under 65, earns less than 100,000 and so is entitled to £11,850 personal allowance before they begin paying Income Tax on their earnings.
+This code indicates that the taxpayer is under 65, earns less than 100,000 and so is entitled to £12,500 Personal Allowance before they begin paying Income Tax on their earnings.

 You should double check your tax code each year to make sure you aren’t on the wrong one, as you may then be paying too much to HM Revenue & Customs.